Dr. Farid Tariq

 Improving batteries has always been hampered by slow experimentation and discovery processes.
 Machine learning is speeding it up by orders of magnitude.
 Addionics aspires to be the leading company in AI for battery design and is the only company that is able to conduct this from cell level upwards to production.
 Addionics AI-based 3D cell design, along with other breakthrough battery technologies, will allow the next step-change in battery performance to accelerate electrification and enable a clean energy future.

-Find out more about our technology and how it can boost product performance.
+Find out more about our technology and how it can boost product performance, and contact us for collaboration opportunities.